rgamm/passworks-php/README.md

 PHP bindings for the Passworks API
 ================================================

-Passworks PHP API client can be installed via [Composer](https://github.com/composer/composer) or [PHAR](http://php.net/manual/en/intro.phar.php) file.
+Passworks PHP API client can be installed via [Composer](https://github.com/composer/composer) or [PHAR](http://php.net/manual/en/intro.phar.php) file. (*Composer is the recommended method for using Passworks API client*).